- Offshore Injuries

 Getting Help Following a Car Accident in Texas

 When you’ve been seriously injured or have lost a family member in a motor vehicle accident that was caused by someone else, you’re entitled to make a claim for compensation for your injuries against the person who caused your accident, the company or government entity responsible for causing or allowing a hazardous road condition, or a manufacturer of a defective vehicle or one of its parts.
 In each of these cases, having a highly experienced Houston car accident attorney is essential to getting the compensation you deserve.
 A personal injury claim will follow the modified comparative negligence rule with a 51 percent fault percentage.
 This means you are able to be found up to 51 percent responsible for your injuries in your Texas personal injury claim and still recover damages.
 You will need a knowledgeable and experienced Houston personal injury lawyer representing you in negotiating your claim, or when necessary, trying your case to a jury.
-In Houston, you will find the skilled advocacy that will maximize your chance of an adequate recovery at the law firm of Lapeze & Johns, LLPC.
+In Houston, you will find the skilled advocacy that will increase your chance of an adequate recovery at the law firm of Lapeze & Johns, LLPC.
 We are dedicated car accident attorneys with 35 years of total experience representing injured clients and survivors of the victims of fatal accidents.
 We understand the devastating consequences of car accident injuries to victims and their families, and are committed to aggressively fighting for justice for each of our clients.
 We have a success rate of 95 percent in the cases we accept.
 Some of the damages that may potentially be recovered include, but are not limited to:

 - Medical Expenses